 Field-specific reporting

-Please select the one below that is the best fit for your research.
+Please select the o ne below that is the best fit for your research.
 If you are not sure, read the appropriate sections before making your selection.

 Life sciences Behavioural & social sciences Ecological, evolutionary & environmental sciences

-For a reference copy of the document with all sections, see nature.com/documents/nr-reporting-summary-flat.pdf
+For a reference copy of t the document with all sections, see nature.com/documents/nr-reporting-summary-flat.pdf

-Life sciences study design
+Life scier nces study design

-All studies must dis sclose on these points even when t he disclosure is negative.
+All studies must dis sclose on these points even when the disclosure is negative.

-Sample size n/a
+Sample size N/A

-Data exclusions n/a
+Data exclusions N/A

-Replication n/a
+Replication N/A

-Randomization n/a
+Randomization N/A

-Blinding n/a
+Blinding N/A

-Reporting for specific materials, systems and methods
+Reportin g for specific materials, systems and methods

-We require information from authors about some types of materials, experimental systems and methods used in many studies.
-Here, indicate whether each material, system or method listed is relevant to your study.
+on from authors about some types of materials, experimental systems and methods used in many studies.
+Here, indicate whether each material, ted is relevant to your study.
 If you are not sure if a list item applies to your research, read the appropriate section before selecting a response.

-perimental systems Methods
+Materials & exp perimental systems Methods

-n/a Involved in th , n/a Involved in the study
+n/a Involved in th · · · · · · · · · · · · · · · · · · ·

-ChIP-seq
+Antibodies

-Eukaryotic cell lines
+Eukaryotic

-Palaeontology and archaeology MRI-based neuroimaging MRI-based neuroimaging
+logy and archaeology MRI-based neuroimaging

-Animals and other organisms
+Animals an nd other organisms